 “America is like this ‘pure country’ where space aliens will land one day soon and bring world peace!
 It was promised to this Chinese sailor who went around the whole world like a hundred thousand years ago!”

 Some people will indignantly condemn your book as fake history (which it is, of course).
 Eventually you might provoke some semi-retired historian with nothing better to do into attacking you.
 This will be good for you, as it will only make the book more famous and sell more copies.
 In fact, you may want to privately pay off some old fool to pose as your critic, in case some heavy-hitting scholars take an interest in debunking your work.
 That way you can respond to your hired critic in publicized events, while ignoring the ones with the tough questions.

 Next thing you know, you’ll be on the History Channel.

 So that’s your best strategy: Drop qualified hints and let your readers run wild with them.
 When the interviewers ask you about them, you can smile indulgently and come off as a seasoned, cautious scholar in comparison to your enthusiasts.

-The conspiracy: In your book, be sure to uncover signs of a long-standing conspiracy to hide the truth about Zheng He.
+In your book, be sure to uncover signs of a long-standing conspiracy to hide the truth about Zheng He.
 Why isn’t he the most famous sailor in world history?
 Why don’t we celebrate him instead of Columbus?
 It’s a conspiracy, that’s why!